OakesRSK/hello-world/README.md

-# hello-world
+# alternative-hello-world
-This is my first repository on Github
+This is my making some changes and then making a commit on Github for the first time.